What We Do

 Because Microsoft 365 offers such broad functionality, as well as is typically deployed as an enterprise-wide application, some of the primary security risks of Microsoft 365 are sensitive data leakage and credential theft, which often leads to business email compromise (BEC) and account takeover (ATO).

-The good news is Microsoft 365 can be secured to address such risks, as well as be used as a tool to provide protection against broader security threats arising from cloud computing, including identity and access management, and storing sensitive data in the cloud.
+The good news is Microsoft 365 can be secured to address such risks, as well as be used as a tool to provide protection against broader security threats arising from cloud computing, including identity and access management, and storing sensitive data. such as personally identifiable information, in the cloud.

 Is securing Microsoft 365 difficult?